chloefrfr/Cronus/README.md

 Fortnite Backend written in C# and aims to be very performant.

+# Goals

+- Be as performant as possible.
+- Very easy to use.
+- Universal (OT6.5 - Latest)
+- Reliable and Fast caching system.
+- Be able to handle a large amount of requests.

 # Database Wrapper TODO

 - Implement a system for managing database migrations.